BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 *****

+Deciding what type of door is needed involves a multitude of consultancy meetings, especially on larger jobs such as hospitals.
+The following are the consultants that possibly need to be met with.
+As different consultants will require different changes in the design,

 After the location of the door has been selected, you'll need to decide on what type of door to use (swing/sliding/pivot). ***HOW TO DECIDE DOOR TYPE***.

 Once you've chosen a door type, you'll need to choose the materials of the door's frame and leaf.
-If you're working on a non-residential building (or a public section of a residential building), there needs to be a minimum of a 30% luminance contrast between the following items:
+If you're working on a door that will be accessed by the general public (if there is a reasonable chance that an indivdual with visual impairment will use the door), there needs to be a minimum of a 30% luminance contrast between the following items:

  - Door leaf and door jamb